bupthpc/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

       ![vitis_platform_config](images/vitis_platform_config.PNG)

-   - **Pre-Built Image Directory**: Browse to extracted common image path directory: `xilinx-versal-common-v2024.1/` and click OK.
+   - **Pre-Built Image Directory**: Browse to extracted common image path directory: `xilinx-versal-common-v2024.2/` and click OK.
 Bootgen looks for boot components referred by BIF in this directory to generate `BOOT.BIN`.
-   - **DTB file**: Browse to the DTB file location we created just now.
-It is under `mydevice/psv_cortexa72_0/device_tree_domain/bsp/`.
-Select system.dtb and click **OK**
+   - **DTB file**: It will be generated automatically and populated in this area.
    - **FAT32 Partition Directory**: if you have additional file to be stored in FAT32 partition diretory you can browse to the file.
 If not please omit this.
    - **QEMU Data**: This Directory is used to add additional file for emulation.
 User can set it according to your requirement.
    - In the flow navigator, click the drop-down button to select the component.
 In this case, select **vck190_custom** component and click the **Build** button to build the platform.